xtvu2207/find_keyword_xtvu/README.md

 # English version
 The `find_keyword_xtvu` Python package facilitates the search for keywords across **PDF, DOCX, ODT, and RTF** files, enabling the extraction of sentences that contain these keywords.
 It also offers support for **multiple languages** and can run on **multicore CPUs**.

-## What's New in Version 5.5.3
+## What's New in Version 5.5.4
+- **Bug fix**: Fixed an issue where some document names couldn't be read correctly.
+- **New argument `fusion_keyword_before_after`**: Ability to merge phrases to avoid redundancy in the results.
-**Multilingual Support**: This new version now supports multiple languages by integrating SpaCy's NLP models.
+- **Multilingual Support**: This new version now supports multiple languages by integrating SpaCy's NLP models.
 You can now search for keywords and extract sentences in languages such as English, French, German, Spanish, and more.
 The supported models are listed in the [SpaCy documentation](https://spacy.io/usage/models).

 ## Installation